anchore/anchore-engine/README.md

 ## Configuration

-1. Create a directory to expose as a volume containing Anchore Engine configuration files
+1. Create a directory to expose as a volume containing Anchore Engine configuration files (we use /root/aevolume here but you can use non-root paths and adjust the samepl config/docker-compose configuration files accordingly)

 `mkdir -p /root/aevolume/config`

-2. Download the sample configuration file [config.yaml](https://github.com/anchore/anchore-engine/blob/master/scripts/docker-compose/config.yaml) from the scripts/docker-compose directory of the github project and save into the directory created in step #1
+2. Download the sample configuration file [config.yaml](https://raw.githubusercontent.com/anchore/anchore-engine/master/scripts/docker-compose/config.yaml) from the scripts/docker-compose directory of the github project and save into the directory created in step #1

 3. Edit the config.yaml file to specify your email and password for the admin user.
-If you have a login for the [Anchore Navigator](https://anchore.io) uncomment the configuration options in the external_service_auths section and add your username and password to the auth parameter.
-This will configure the Anchore Engine to automatically synchronize policy bundles containing policies, whitelists and mappings from the Anchore Navigator.

 ```
     credentials: